 “Lawful Export Measure”means a method allowing for the lawful transfer of Personal Data from a data exporter to a data importer, as may be stipulated by Data Protection Laws or a Supervisory Authority from time to time, and which may include (depending upon the Applicable Laws) model transfer terms prescribed by Data Protection Laws; or prior registration, licensing or permission from a Supervisory Authority;

-“Personal Data” has the meaning given to such term or other analogous term in Data Protection Laws;
+“Personal Data” has the meaning given to such term or other analogous term in Data Protection Laws that Tencent processes under the Agreement to provide the Services;

 “Processing” has the meaning given to such term or other analogous term in Data Protection Laws, and “Process” and “Processed” shall be construed accordingly;

-“Processor” refers to a person who Processes Personal Data on behalf of one or more Controller(s);
+“Processor” refers to a person who Processes Personal Data on behalf of one or more Controller(s), including as applicable any “service provider” or “contractor” as that term is defined by the CCPA;

 “Processor-Processor Transfer Clauses” means, as relevant, (i) in respect of transfers of Personal Data subject to the GDPR the standard contractual clauses for the transfer of Personal Data to third countries set out in Commission Decision 2021/914 of 4 June 2021, specifically including Module 3 (Processor to Processor); or (ii) in respect of transfers of Personal Data subject to the UK GDPR, the International Data Transfer Addendum to the EU Commission Standard Contractual Clauses (version B.1.0) issued by the UK Information Commissioner, in each case as in force and as amended, updated or replaced from time-to-time;